chapel-lang/chapel/doc/rst/users-guide/datapar/promotion.rst

 Any non-promoted arguments to a promoted call are only promoted once.
-Consider a promoted call to ``maybeCopy()`` where the first two arguments are promoted and the third argument is not promoted.
+Consider a promoted call to ``maybeCopy()`` where the first two arguments are promoted and the third argument is not.

 .. literalinclude:: examples/users-guide/datapar/promotion.chpl
   :language: chapel